e107inc/e107-easyshop/readme.txt

 ==========
 - If one of the three menus (easyshop, easyshop_list or easyshop_specials) is in a menu on the left they all don't work and the easyshop.php itself refers back to the Frontpage of your e107 website.
 Work around: put the menus in the right menus of your theme.
 Cause: unknown.
-- Search of comments (search_comments.php) doesn't work.
+- Search of comments on products (search_comments.php) doesn't work.

 Changelog: